-- Addition of 5th grade for the 2023-2024 school year. - Addition of 9th/10th grade Advisory curriculum. - Implementation of middle school MCIS. - Implement team teaching with SPED and general education teachers within gen ed classrooms. - Intervention Algebra II course for students identified as needing additional math support. - Continued focus on implementation of Social and Emotional Learning standards. - Gather data using research based measurement of SEL growth in students.
+- Development of 5th grade curriculum and program building. - Pilot changing grading terms to quarters from semesters. - Implementation of middle school MCIS 360. - Implement direct skill instruction in small groups for students in special education. - Support more students with mental health needs through a tiered service delivery model in the social work department. - Attend CAREI professional development as a team in an effort to develop our intervention program with a focus on MTSS. - Continued focus on implementation of Social and Emotional Learning standards within existing curriculum. - Continue creating assessment measures of all SEL standards to identify student proficiency. - Continue to make improvements to processes in the supplemental program, tuition based program, and summer school program which will provide additional options for student learning. - Continue to enhance existing intervention programs to include staff training related to Tier 1 interventions with advisors developing support plans for identified students. - Instructional designer focus on course consistency and user accessibility - Structured supported study hall and back on track for 9th grade students. - Continue to increase opportunities for students to interact socially by providing field trips, onsite days and other student activities.

-- Continue to make improvements to processes in the supplemental program, tuition based program, and summer school program which will provide additional options for student learning. - Continue to enhance existing intervention programs to include staff training related to tier 1 interventions with advisors developing support plans for identified students - Ecollect student referral system to include Dean and Social Work referrals for extra student support and data tracking - Addition of staff Tier I committee. - Addition of an instructional designer. - Structured supported study hall for middle school students. - Continue to increase opportunities for students to interact socially by providing field trips and other student activities. - Focus on development of the apprenticeship program. - Creation of a Diversition, Equity, and Inclusion Committee.
+- Creation of a Diversition, Equity, and Inclusion Committee. - Development of career survey to use in restructuring the required career portfolio. - Review and analyze graduate exit surveys to determine improvements needed in college and career readiness programming.